Australia’s Most Amazing Beaches To Visit This Summer

 Contributed by Annie from Londoner in Sydney

-Bondi Beach is one of Australia’s most famous beaches.
+Bondi Beach is one of Australia’s most famous beaches and one of the best places to visit in Sydney.
 It can easily accommodate the tens of thousands of visitors it gets during peak season, thanks to it being a solid 1 kilometer stretch of sand that extends back at least 100 meters from the shoreline.
 There’s plenty of beach for everyone!

 Another fun thing to do at Bondi Beach is to take surf lessons.
 They have some wonderful classes for beginner surfers and pros alike.